NeuroJSON/jsonlab/README.txt

 === Install JSONLab on Ubuntu ===

-JSONLab is currently available on the below PPA for Ubuntu users:
+JSONLab is currently available on Ubuntu 21.04 or newer as package `octave-jsonlab`.
+To install, you may run

-https://launchpad.net/~fangq/+archive/ubuntu/ppa
+   sudo apt-get install octave-jsonlab

+For older Ubuntu releases, one can add the below PPA https://launchpad.net/~fangq/+archive/ubuntu/ppa

 To install, please run